-The answer is it can be whatever you want it to be.
-An earthy BoHo accessory to wear with jeans or yoga tights.
-Or it can be a tool in your meditation practice to give you healing energy.
+So what is a mala?
+Let start with the actual word "mala".
+It is a Sanskrit word and it simply means "garland" or "necklace".
+And the answer to the question what it is, is simply that it can be whatever you want it to be.
+An earthy BoHo accessory to wear with jeans and t-shirt, a flowly long dress or yoga tights.
+Or it can be a tool in your meditation practice to give you healing energy and help you to quit your spinning monkey mind (hey, don't we all need help with that).
 It can also just be something you wear as a constant reminder to yourself to stay present and be mindful in your daily life.
 It becomes whatever you intend it to be.
 Just choose a mala that speaks to you and that reflects your personal energy.

 The Guru Bead is the big stone or bead at the end of the mala, bead number 109, is known as the Guru Bead.
 The Guru Bead is very important because it will hold all your prayers.
 When you use the mala in your meditation you repeat your mantra or your intention every time you hold a new bead in your hand and when you reach the end they are all held in the Guru Bead.
 And when you wear the mala you’ll have your prayers, intentions, hopes and dreams close you your heart.

 The Tassel represents enlightenment and the energy created from your meditation.
 It is a symbol of the thousand petals of Sahasrara (The Crown Chakra) and signifies spiritual illumination.
 As the strands combine together in to one, it represents our connection to the Divine and to each other.
 It also symbolizes our prana and consciousness.